Flexible Mesh Segmentation via Reeb Graph Representation of Geometrical and Topological Features: Introduction

 \subsubsection{Skeleton-based segmentation}

-Skeleton-based mesh segmentation algorithms focus on the topological information of the mesh, building a 1D structure that simplifies the representation of the object's shape.
-This representation can be constructed using three distinct methods: medial axis transform, geometric contraction and Reeb graphs.
+Skeleton-based mesh segmentation algorithms complement surface-based methods by capturing the overall structure of shapes through compact 1D representations.
+Instead of identifying regions with similar geometric properties, these approaches reveal the underlying hierarchical organization and connectivity of shape components.
+This representation can be constructed using three main approaches: median axis transformation, geometric contraction and Reeb graphs.

-The \textbf{Medial Axis Transform}, introduced by \cite{blum1967transformation}, is a key concept in computational geometry and computer graphics.
-It represents the path traced by centers of maximally inscribed balls touching a 3D mesh.
-Various algorithms \cite{brandt1992continuous, amenta2001power} utilize Voronoi diagrams, while \cite{wu2006domain} detects maximum spheres that don't intersect the surface.
-The complexity of constructing the medial axis poses a significant challenge, especially with concave or irregular shapes.
-Consequently, medial axis-based segmentation primarily focuses on elongated or tubular shapes to attenuate these challenges \cite{mortara2004plumber,mortara2006geometric,sharf2007fly, cornea2007curve}.
+The \textbf{Medial Axis Transform}, introduced by \cite{blum1967transformation}, represents the locus of centers of maximal spheres inscribed within a 3D mesh.
+Some algorithms \cite{brandt1992continuous, amenta2001power} use Voronoi diagrams, while others \cite{wu2006domain} detect non-overlapping maximum spheres.
+Due to computational complexity, particularly for concave or irregular shapes, applications generally focus on elongated or tubular shapes \cite{mortara2004plumber,mortara2006geometric,sharf2007fly, cornea2007curve}.
+Recent work has extended its use to machine learning-based approaches \cite{hu2019mat, lin2020seg}.

-\textbf{Geometric contraction} is a process aimed at reducing a shape to its skeletal representation, typically achieved through volumetric or mesh contraction methods.
-Volumetric techniques \cite{pudney1998distance,couprie2007discrete,bitter2001penalized}, prevalent in skeleton extraction, rely on discrete volumetric representations of surface meshes, where voxel resolution affects feature delineation precision.
-In contrast, Mesh contraction methods \cite{li2001decomposing, au2008skeleton} directly operate on the surface, involving iterative smoothing and contraction steps to transform it into a near-zero volume mesh while preserving topology.
-However, these methods may result in an unconnected skeleton, often requiring additional reconstruction steps.